-The fact that Indian goods were bought with the American Silver and the volumes traded gives you the extent to which the trade was global even in the era of near zero communication compared to modern times.
-There are stories of men who played an important role for the company or in the history of the company and the country, but what comes out is that no one person or event was really responsible for setting up the British Raj in India.
-It happened more as series of events, not really in a planned way, at least not till 1857.
+The fact that Indian goods were bought with the American Silver and the volumes traded gives you the extent to which the trade was global even in the era of near-zero communication compared to modern times.
+There are stories of men who played an important role in the company.
+Or in the history of the company and the country.
+But what comes out is that no one person or event was really responsible for setting up the British Raj in India.
+It happened more like a series of events.
+Not really in a planned way, at least not till 1857.

 I am not too enthusiastic about the modern history.
 To me, ancient and medieval history always had a greater charm.
 But I must admit, I loved this little book The East India Company that took me to the chapters that were always left out in my history lessons.